moiseb/Relaxed_Frechet_Sets/README.md

 # Fréchet Means Set Estimation via Relaxation

-This repository contains Python code for computing and visualizing Fréchet means sets in tropical phylogenetic trees spaces, using the relaxation approach introduced in the Bernoulli 2023 paper "Fréchet Mean Set Estimation in the Hausdorff Metric, via Relaxation", whose prepring is available [here](https://arxiv.org/abs/2212.12057).
+This repository contains Python code for computing and visualizing Fréchet means sets in tropical phylogenetic trees spaces, using the relaxation approach introduced in the Bernoulli 2023 paper "Fréchet Mean Set Estimation in the Hausdorff Metric, via Relaxation", whose preprint is available [here](https://arxiv.org/abs/2212.12057).

 The Fréchet mean is a fundamental object of study in non-Euclidean statistics, which generalizes the Euclidean notions of mean and median to general metric spaces and provides a canonical notion of central tendency for data living in general metric spaces.
 A major difficulty in the study and computation of Fréchet means is that in general these can be non-unique and as such is a set rather than a single point.
-This repository implements the procedure proposed in the paper (AdaptRelaxFerwmatWeberSet) to estimate the set of Fréchet means from samples, which instead of computing the empirical Fréchet mean set (minimizers of the Fréchet functional on the samples), computes the set of empirical near-minimizers according to some relaxation which vanishes as the number of data grows.
+This repository implements the procedure proposed in the paper (AdaptRelaxFermatWeberSet) to estimate the set of Fréchet means from samples, which instead of computing the empirical Fréchet mean set (minimizers of the Fréchet functional on the samples), computes the set of empirical near-minimizers according to some relaxation which vanishes as the number of data grows.
 The level of relaxation is computed adaptively so as to reach the minimum amount of relaxation that still ensures convergence (provided the data is sampled according to some i.i.d. distribution).

 This repository implements this procedure for the specific case of tropical spaces for which the Fréchet mean is generally non-unique, which can be used to model distances between phylogenetic trees.
-The implementation includes functions for computing obth unrelaxed Fréchet means and relaxed Fréchet means with the proposed adaptive procedure.
+The implementation includes functions for computing both unrelaxed Fréchet means and relaxed Fréchet means with the proposed adaptive procedure.
 In addition, it includes the code used to output figures from the paper using the publicly-available GI-SAID EpiFluTM data in New York state, pre-processed and cleaned as available [here](https://github.com/antheamonod/FluPCA/tree/master/Data).

 ## Dependencies